e2sec/e2netwatch/README.md

-Know Your Network
+e2netwatch
 =================

-This is the repository for the KYN project.
+This is the repository for the e2nw project.

 # Description